raspberrypilearning/blender-marble/en/step_2.md

 Go to the 'Edit' menu then choose 'Preferences'.

-Now select 'Add-ons' and search for 'node'.
+Now select 'Add-ons' and search for `node`.

 Tick the box next to 'Node: Node Wrangler' then close the Preferences window: